-Whether you’re a first-time renter or just moving to a new place, you want to know what bills to factor into your cost of living.
+Whether you’re a first-time renter or just moving to a new place, you want to know what bills you pay when renting a house or apartment.
 Multiple services and monthly utility bills typically add to your financial responsibilities each month in addition to your basic rent.

-This post details common bills that may come with renting a house or apartment so that you know how much to budget beyond your monthly rent.
+This post details common bills that tenants pay when renting a house or apartment so that you know how much to budget beyond your monthly rent.

-While your exact bills depend on your specific circumstances, renters can typically expect to pay for common utilities such as electricity and gas, water and sewage, and trash disposal and recycling.
+You may be wondering which utilities renters have to pay for when renting an apartment or house.
+The exact bills you pay when renting will depend on your specific circumstances, but renters can typically expect to pay for common utilities such as electricity and gas, water and sewage, and trash disposal and recycling.
 Not all bills apply to all tenants, of course.
 If you don’t have pets, for example, you won’t have a pet fee.

 Size and energy efficiency matters as well.
 When you rent a house — especially a larger one — you may have to pay more in utility costs than you would for an apartment, and the ability of your rental to maintain its temperature and whether you have energy-efficient appliances can impact your bills.